Thursday, February 26, 2026

 (photo courtesy of Christopher ~ please click on image to enlarge)

-But let us take a look at a striped Duofold which most recently came my way.
-The finish on my newly acquired pen is an exquisite 'Dusty Red' and Pearl.
-This is smartly offset with 14K Gold filled fittings.
-Being a Junior model, the cap is appointed with an attractive double thin banding, while the conically shaped jet-black clip screw-in jewel secures a Parker split feather arrow clip.
+"But let us take a look at a Sacless Duofold, which most recently came my way.
+The finish on my newly acquired pen is a 'Dusty Red and pearl which is smartly offset with 14K Gold filled fittings.
+Being a Junior model, the cap is appointed with an attractive double banding, while the conically shaped jet-black screw-in jewel secures a Parker split feather arrow clip.
 This is a Canadian pen well marked with Parker date coding on both the 14K Gold nib and barrel.
-The former is held in place by a short but adequate grip section, while the jet-black feed is marked 'W' for a wide ink channel, which allows a goodly measure of ink to get to the paper.
-The matching blind cap at the end of the barrel is both lengthy and conical ended, much like the cap jewel.
-This blind cap covers a Vacumatic plastic amber button filler with a black button end.
-The pen itself is in remarkable condition, with a crystal-clear barrel transparency.
-It, in turn, posts at just under 6 full inches, but caps back to a pocketable 5 inches to stow.
-I simply love this pen and it will not only be in my suitcase for our annual holiday in Hawaii, but end up in my vintage pen collection as a proud trooper."
+The former is held in place by a short but adequate grip section, while the jet-black feed is marked 'W' for a wide ink channel, which allows a good stream of ink to get to the paper.
+The matching blind cap at the end of the barrel is also conical ended, much like the shape of the cap jewel.
+This blind cap covers a Vacumatic-type plastic button plunger which is amber in colour, but the button end is black.
+The pen itself is in remarkable condition with crystal clear barrel transparency.
+It, in turn, posts at just under 6 full inches but caps back to a pocketable 5 inches to stow.
+I simply love this pen and it will not only be in my suitcase for our annual holiday in Hawaii but end up in my vintage pen collection as a proud trooper.

 Our thanks to Christopher for another nice write up! (and bon voyage, too! 🌞🌴)